Next steps

 • Many factors that influence cost are simply beyond the control of the MTA—and not just at the margins.
 Especially when planning for a 20-year outlook, this often leads to projections that can be vastly different than actual costs, as recently observed with the tremendous unanticipated fluctuations in inflation.

-The Proposed 2025-2029 Capital Plan will be submitted to the MTA Board on September 25, 2024.
+The Proposed 2025-2029 Capital Plan was submitted to the MTA Board on May 28, 2025.

 A new capital agency is ready to deliver